mlswg/mls-protocol/draft-ietf-mls-protocol.md

   extensions, and other parameters.
 Otherwise, it may fail to interoperate with newer clients.

-* A client adding a new member to a group MUST verify that the ClientInitKey for the new member contains extensions that are consistent with the group's extensions.
-For each extension in the GroupContext, the ClientInitKey MUST have an extension of the same type, and the contents of the extension MUST be consistent with the value of the extension in the GroupContext, according to the semantics of the specific extension.
+* A client adding a new member to a group MUST verify that the KeyPackage for the new member contains extensions that are consistent with the group's extensions.
+For each extension in the GroupContext, the KeyPackage MUST have an extension of the same type, and the contents of the extension MUST be consistent with the value of the extension in the GroupContext, according to the semantics of the specific extension.